Understanding gum recession and the treatments

 - Composite Restoration - Placement of composite restoration (tooth-colored filling) for more severe cases, to cover and protect the exposed root surfaces.

-- Gum Tissue Transplant - we have an option for patients to undergo a gum transplant where our gum specialist will graft soft tissue from another site in the mouth and transplant to the affected area.
+- Gum Tissue Transplant - we have an option for patients to undergo a gum transplant where our gum specialist will graft soft tissue from another site in the mouth and transplant it to the affected area.
 The grafted area will heal progressively and improve the gum recession issue.